 Save $30: Available in red, black and white, the MG3620 is one of the few printers of this price that does duplex printing as well, great if you want to want to print booklets and leaflets.

 It prints on glossy photo paper or plain paper with room for sixty sheets of A4 in the main tray.
-Canon bundles the printer with two small inkjet cartridges, one black and one combined color.
+Canon bundles the printer with two small inkjet cartridges, one black, and one combined color.
 There’s no auto-duplex mode, but that may not be a problem if your print jobs are small and infrequent.
 There's also a quiet mode to lower the printing noise for home office use.

 Read the full review: HP LaserJet Pro M15w

-This printer's printed photos are not great and the color fidelity and page yield for both color and black documents are low.
+This printer's printed photos are not great, and the color fidelity and page yield for both color and black documents are low.

 The HP Deskjet 2130 All-in-One printer (opens in new tab) is another great example of a cheap all-in-one printer.
 It's cheaper than the HP Envy 5540 (above), but the lower price does mean you don't get quite as good a print quality as HP's other printer.

-It's also a bit slower, and feels a little cheap at times.
+It's also a bit slower and feels a little cheap at times.
 However, if you only want a cheap printer for occasional use (rather than heavy-duty printing), and also need a scanner and photocopier, then the HP Deskjet 2130 All-in-One printer is probably the best cheap printer for you.

 The Deskjet 2130 isn't large and won't eat up your desk's real estate.
 It's also fairly lightweight, so you won't have any difficulty shifting it around when you're not using it.
 A major problem is the expensive ink cost — if you plan to print regularly with this machine, it's wiser to opt for HP's Instant Ink subscription.

 The competent Canon PIXMA TS705 is an all-in-one that will not break the bank.
 It can print, scan and copy in color despite lacking its own flatbed scanner.
-You use your smartphone instead, thereby keeping the cost of this simplified device down and making more room for paper.
+You use your smartphone instead, thereby decreasing the cost of this simplified device and making more room for paper.
 You can fit 250 sheets in the main tray and another 100 in the rear tray.